roadiz/AbstractBlogTheme/README.md

 - `currentArchive`: `string` or `not defined`
 - `currentArchiveDateTime`: `\DateTime` or `not defined`

+### Filtering

+You can filter your post-container entities using `Request` attributes or query params :

+- `tag`: Filter by a tag’ name
+- `archive`: Filter by month and year, or just year
+- `related`: Filter by a related node’ name

 ### Usage

 All you need to do is creating your node-source `Controller` in your theme and